-Instant pots are pressure cookers with enhanced features and multiple settings to make an even better meal.
-The best instant pots not only offer faster cooking times, but other handy features like pre-programmed settings, LCDs, and customizable parameters.
-In this article, we compare all of the models, examine their unique features, and explain how each product’s settings work.
+Instant pots are multifunctional pressure cookers with enhanced features and multiple settings to make an even better meal.
+The best instant pots not only offer faster cooking times but other handy features like pre-programmed settings, LCDs, and customizable parameters.
+In this article, we compare all 13 current Instant Pot models, examine their unique features, and explain how each product’s settings work.

 Instant Pot Lux